TL;DR: Avoid These Interior Budget Mistakes Before Starting Your Home Project

 - Premium interiors

+Many homeowners begin interior planning without knowing their realistic interior design budget, which leads to cost overruns later.
 This creates an expectation mismatch from day one.
 Why it causes issues:

 - Designers may propose options beyond your range